scp-data/scp-api/docs/README.md

 The content files themselves are identical to the items in the `Metadata File` above with the exception that the `content_file` field is replaced with the `raw_content` field.

 ### GOI

+GOI, or "Groups of Interest", articles are typically created in special formats to match the GOI they are portraying.
+This dataset contains all of the GOI articles- the specific formats used can be inferred from the tags.

 #### GOI Metadata File - [data/scp/goi/index.json](./data/scp/goi/index.json)

+The GOI structure is the same as the Tale structure.

 #### Content GOI File - [data/scp/goi/content_goi.json](./data/scp/goi/content_goi.json)